Hong Kong International Airport: T1 Midfield Concourse

 On 25 January 2011, Airport Authority Hong Kong (AA) unveiled phase 1 of its midfield development project which was targeted for completion by the end of 2015.
 The midfield area is located to the west of Terminal 1 between the two existing runways.
 It was the then last piece of land on the airport island available for large-scale development.
 This includes 20 aircraft parking stands, three of which are wide enough to serve the Airbus A380 and cater for an additional 10 million passengers annually.
 Passengers reach the concourse through an extension of the underground automated people mover.
 A joint venture of Mott MacDonald and Arup led the design of the project.
 Gammon Construction undertook the construction work.
 The Concourse began operations on 28 December 2015, and the first flight that used it was the HX658 operated by the Hong Kong Airlines flying from Hong Kong to Okinawa.
 On 31 March 2016, the concourse was officially inaugurated in a ceremony marking its full commissioning.

 Former Terminal 2

 Former Terminal 2 with an area measuring 140000 m2, together with the SkyPlaza, opened on 28 February 2007 along with the opening of the Airport station's Platform 3.
 It was only a low-cost carrier check-in and processing facility for departing passengers with no gates or arrival facilities (passengers were transported underground to gates at Terminal 1).
 The SkyPlaza was situated within.
-Former Terminal 2 was shut down on 28 November 2019 at 23:00 to make way for a new satellite terminal from the three-runway system.
+Former Terminal 2 closed on 28 November 2019 to make way for a new satellite terminal from the three-runway system.

+New Terminal 2

+On 27 May 2026, the new passenger departure facilities of Terminal 2 reopened.
+The expansion of Terminal 2 cost around $12.9 billion.
+The first batch of 15 airlines relocated their passenger check-in counters from Terminal 1 to the new terminal over a two-week period.
+Serving as the entry/exit facility for the Third Runway concourse, it will make the new terminal a hub connecting the current airport concourse, the Third Runway concourse, the Sky Bridge (Sea-to-Air Transfer Terminal), and the Hong Kong Port of the Hong Kong-Zhuhai-Macao Bridge.

+The new Terminal 2 is planning to handle eight million departing passengers within the first year of operation.
+In the future, arrival facilities and the Terminal 2 passenger concourse will be used in phases, with a capacity of 30 million passengers annually upon full operation, and further expansion to 50 million passengers per year.